prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 The above architecture will be explained in detail in the [Remediation Actions](#UPDATE THIS) section

-## 3. Required AWS Services & Components
+## 3. REQUIRED AWS SERVICES & COMPONENTS

 - [Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) - the primary source that performs security configuration checks and sends them to AWS Security Hub.